blockmatic/lerna-starter/README.md

 	</a>
 </p>

-# Lerna Starter
+# Monorepo Starter

-Starter Repo Boilerplate for LernaJS Projects @ Blockmatic.
+Monorepo Boilerplate for projects @ Blockmatic.

+## Getting Started

 Lerna.js is tool for managing JavaScript projects with multiple packages.